-In addition to goods and services donated for use in the Organization's programs, the Organization receives a substantial amount of donated goods that are sold to private organizations at agreed-upon rates.
+In addition to goods and services donated for use in the Organization's programs, the Organization receives a substantial amount of donated goods that are sold to private organizations at agreed-upon rates, recorded as Donation Center revenue in the statement of activities.
 The revenue generated is used to support the Organization's programs and operations.
 Assets unconditionally donated and retained by the Organization are recorded at fair value on the date of donation.